riteshapatel/parkpremi/README.md

 As the project grows, I will be adding Mongoose and a noSql database.
 Have patience young gun!

+ParkPremi is fully containerized with dockerfile(s).
+Additionally, ParkPremi is configured with docker-compose for production deployment.

 **Graphiql**

 Project has Graphiql enabled on port 3003.
 Run / test queries using graphiql in development.